Hwloser/hwloser-vim/docs/README.md

 ### How to use

+1. iterm2 setting<for transport>
+2. NERDfont
-1. Dashboard
+3. Dashboard
-2. Lazy
+4. Lazy
-3. which-key
+5. which-key
-4. terminal
+6. terminal
-5. lazygit
+7. lazygit
-6. Mason
+8. Mason
-7. telescope
+9. telescope
-8. notify
+10. notify
-9. markdown
+11. markdown

 #### dashboard
+#### iterm2 transport settings

+---

 ## Some details of configuration